Staff

 Danielle Goodrich, Secretary

-Danielle Goodrich has a master’s degree in Environmental Science and Management from PSU.
-Her program gave her the opportunity to compose the Tryon Creek Watershed Assessment, which originally introduced her to the council in 2017.
-Danielle developed a connection to science and nature in high school and now applies that to her work in a local municipality Water Quality Department.
-She also enjoys camping, hiking, crafting, and discussing books with her book club.
+Danielle Goodrich was first introduced to the Tryon Creek Watershed Council in 2017 when she began the composition of the Tryon Creek Watershed Assessment.
+After the completion of that project, she earned a master’s degree in Environmental Science and Management from PSU and joined the TCWC as a board member in 2020.
+Danielle developed a connection to science and nature in a high school ecology course at Lake Oswego High School and now applies her appreciation for the relationship of humans to the natural world to her work in a local municipality Water Quality Department.
+She also enjoys camping, hiking, crafting, puzzling, and discussing books with her book club.

 Kristie Focht, Treasurer